-Hanukkah is known for menorahs, gifts, dreidels and latkes, but what else should one eat when sitting down to celebrate the Jewish holiday with friends and family?
+Hanukkah is known for menorahs, gifts, dreidels, and latkes, but what should one eat when sitting down to celebrate the Jewish holiday with friends and family?
 Try these recipes to make this year's Hanukkah dinners delicious and memorable.

 Beef brisket is a staple of Jewish holiday meals, and there's nothing like the smell of a brisket cooking to let you know that it's time to celebrate.
 This dish is also great to make early and reheat in the oven.
 In fact, many people prefer when it's been reheated.